-The role of the Student Welfare Officer at Calvary is vital in responding to some of the concerning issues our students are faced with each and every day.
+The role of the Student Support Counsellor at Calvary is vital in responding to some of the concerning issues our students are faced with each and every day.
 Children may face challenges as the result of transitions, difficulty with academic progress, struggles with relationships and situations at home and with their family life may also present as a concern for them.
-Our Student Welfare Officer is dedicated to personally meeting with students who have presented with heightened concerns so that we may work with families to develop a plan of support and link them to external services where required.
+Our Student Support Counsellor is dedicated to personally meeting with students who have presented with heightened concerns so that we may work with families to develop a plan of support and link them to external services where required.

 The College Chaplaincy Team are committed to supporting your child emotionally, socially and spiritually.
 The team facilitates a range of activities and programs and are available to offer general support to all students.

 Our Chaplaincy Team are committed to providing opportunities for all of our students to connect with the message of Christ and to experience the loving nature of God.
 Our Chapel services are a great way for students to hear the word of God and worship together.

 The College acknowledges the assistance of the Australian Government Department of Education Employment and Workplace Relations (DEEWR) under the National School Chaplaincy and Student Welfare Program (NSCSWP) in funding our Chaplaincy Team.

 Defence School Mentor